-Virology Activity Severity 1.5% of specimens tested at Los Angeles sentinel surveillance laboratories in week 11 were positive for SARS-CoV-2, which is about the same as in week 10.
-In week 11, 5.5% of ED visits were for COVID-19, which is less than week 10.
-Visits for influenza-like illness accounted for 0.9% of emergency department visits in week 11, which is about the same as in week 10.
-COVID-19 was reported as a cause for 7% of deaths registered in LAC during week 11.
-Pneumonia, influenza, and COVID-19 accounted for 14% of all deaths registered in LAC during week 11, which is less than in week 10.
+Virology Activity Severity 3.8% of specimens tested at Los Angeles sentinel surveillance laboratories in week 8 were positive for SARS-CoV-2, which is In week 8, 6.7% of ED visits were for COVID-19, which is less than in week 7.
+COVID-19 was reported as a cause for 12% of deaths registered in LAC during week 8.
+Iess than in week 7.
+Of specimens sequenced in week 7 100% were Omicron.
+Visits for influenza-like illness accounted for 1.8% of emergency department visits in week 8, which is same as in week 7.
+Pneumonia, influenza, and COVID-19 accounted for 17% of all deaths registered LAC during week 8 which is less than in week 7.

 See indicator specific sections for associated methods.
+Whole Genome Sequencing results are lagged.